 Suppose your interest is in accessing Rosetta Stone to study various languages simultaneously under its "learning as a child" method.
 In that case, this is the only plan that allows you to do so.

-To access several of the 25 languages mentioned above, you must subscribe for life for a unique payment of $179.
+To access several of the 25 languages mentioned above, you can subscribe for life for a single payment of $399.
 That may sound expensive, but this lifetime access is one of the lowest prices that can offer either other professional services or any traditional institute, with the benefit of quality and flexibility.

 Rosetta Stone is a functional software with a remarkable reputation (an important aspect when it comes to quality and user compliance policies).